sizebay/kikaha/kikaha-core/README.md

 ```

 ### Starting up an application
-There is an special main class ( ```kikaha.core.Main``` ) on Undertow Standalone module that helps you to start you embedded application.
+There is an special main class ( ```kikaha.core.Main``` ) on Kikaha core module that helps you to start you embedded application.
 You could point it out no your MANIFEST.MF to create a runnable jar, or pass it in the command line to start your application manually.

 ```console
 $ java -cp ${YOUR_CUSTOM_CLASSPATH} kikaha.core.Main